Magendra-ssn/30-day-challenge/README.md

 •	Solved Trigonometry problem using math function write a program to solve using math function
 •	Created a calculator only on a code level by using if condition (Basic arithmetic calculation)

-day 10 - Made a real life banking solution using inheritd classes where a employee can enter details and account holder can access it using passwrods but the child with a joint account cannot access the details :)
+day 10 - Made a real life banking solution using inheritd classes where a employee can enter details and account holder can access it using passwrods but the child with a joint account cannot access the details

+day 11 - created modules, installed panda.
+Worked with diiferent in built modules